Two-field inflation from one complex scalar with symmetry breaking: Cosmic reheating

-where the phase space factor is explicitly included, though it is not so important for evaluating $T_R$.
-As seen from Figure~\ref{Fig:Reheating}, the reheating temperature is not continuously connected to the $u_{\phi}=0$ case.
-For small $\xi$, it scales as $T_R\propto \xi^{1/2}$ if a rough estimation $\lambda\propto\xi^2$ from the power spectrum is supposed.
-On the other hand, for larger $\xi$ ($\xi v_\phi\gg1$), $T_R$ is almost constant and depends linearly on the inflaton coupling $y_i$ only.
-The minimum requirement for the reheating \eqref{eq:reheaty} also leads to a non-trivial upper bound on $y_i$.
-In Figure~\ref{Fig:Reheating}, the pink regions are excluded by this reheating condition.
-A smaller $y_i$ is favored that can be read off from the fact that the brown region in Figure~\ref{Fig:Reheating} becomes wider as $y_i$ decreases.
-For a fixed $y_i$, \eqref{eq:reheaty} turns out to give a lower (upper) bound on $\xi$ for small (large) value of $\xi$, if a rough estimation $\lambda\propto\xi^2$ is taken into account.
-That indeed corresponds to the horizontal brown bands in the $(m_\chi,\xi)$ plane.
+where the phase-space factor is explicitly included, though subdominant for evaluating $T_R$.
+As seen from Figure~\ref{fig:LGyukawa}, the reheating temperature is not continuously connected to the $u_{\phi}=0$ case.
+For small $\xi$, it scales as $T_R \propto \xi^{1/2}$ if a rough estimation $\lambda \propto \xi^2$ inferred from the power spectrum is assumed.
+On the other hand, for larger $\xi$ ($\xi v_\phi \gg 1$), $T_R$ remains almost constant and depends linearly only on the inflaton coupling $y_i$.
+The minimum requirement for successful reheating, \eqref{eq:reheaty}, also leads to a non-trivial upper bound on $y_i$.
+In Figure~\ref{fig:LGyukawa}, the gray regions are excluded by this reheating condition.
+A smaller $y_i$ is favored, as can be seen from the fact that the blue region in Figure~\ref{fig:LGyukawa} becomes wider as $y_i$ decreases.
+For a fixed $y_i$, the condition \eqref{eq:reheaty} turns out to yield a lower (upper) bound on $\xi$ for small (large) values of $\xi$, if the rough estimation $\lambda \propto \xi^2$ is taken into account.
+This feature indeed corresponds to the horizontal brown-hatched bands in the $(m_\chi,\xi)$ plane.

-The thermal leptogenesis is also possible for the $u_\phi\neq0$ case.
-The reheating temperature needs to be at least higher than the (lightest) RH neutrino mass scale, and that implies the parameter bound from \eqref{Formula:massofN} and \eqref{eq:TR2},
+The thermal leptogenesis is also possible for the $u_\phi \neq 0$ case.
+The reheating temperature must be at least higher than the mass of the lightest RH neutrino, which implies a parameter constraint derived from Eqs.~\eqref{Formula:massofN} and \eqref{eq:TR2},